samjaninf/OFN-User-Guide---Master/basic-features/README.md

 ---
 description: >-
-  In this section we explore all the features offered by the OFN software platform.
+  In this section we explore all the features offered by the Harvest To Order software platform.
 ---